Long-term concentration of measure and cut-off: Introduction

 \section{Introduction}

+We have two main aims in this paper.
+The first is to develop some new concentration of measure inequalities for Markov chains, both in discrete and continuous time, and the second is to introduce a wider perspective on the cut-off phenomenon for convergence to equilibrium of Markov chains.
+Our past work suggests a strong connection between long-term concentration of measure, rapid mixing, and cut-off: this paper is an attempt to formalise, explain and illustrate this.

-We have two aims in this paper.
-The first is to present some new concentration of measure inequalities for Markov chains, both in discrete and continuous time.
-These are especially useful if the chain has a contractive property: for instance, if there is a metric on the state space, and a coupling of two copies of the chain so that the distance between the two copies decreases in expectation.
-In this case, we show that any real-valued function of the Markov chain that is Lipschitz with respect to the metric remains well-concentrated around its expectation for all time.
-Further, we obtain tighter concentration for functions of the chain that evolve much more slowly than the total transition rate of the chain.
-The continuous time inequality is entirely new, while the discrete one is a refinement of an earlier result of one of the authors.
+Our concentration of measure inequalities generalise and extend earlier results applicable for chains {\em contracting in Wasserstein distance}, which means that there is a metric on the state space so that the chain makes only short steps with respect to the metric, and a coupling of two copies of the chain so that the distance between the two copies decreases in expectation -- in the language of Ollivier~\cite{Ollivier}, this means that the chain has {\em positive coarse Ricci curvature}.
+For discrete-time Markov chains with positive coarse Ricci curvature, Ollivier proves that any real-valued function of the Markov chain that is Lipschitz with respect to the metric remains well-concentrated around its expectation for all time, and in equilibrium; a similar result follows from results of Luczak~\cite{l08} proved independently at around the same time.
+Paulin~\cite{Paulin} gives a more general framework, obtaining concentration results, and bounds on the mixing time, in cases where the ``multi-step coarse Ricci curvature'' is positive, even if the coarse Ricci curvature is not.
+The concentration results proved in these papers, as well as in the present paper, are of the ``Gaussian then exponential'' type, akin to Bernstein's Inequalities: the probability of deviations of at least $m$ from the mean is of order $e^{-cm^2}$ for small $m$ and $e^{-cm}$ for large $m$ -- Ollivier gives examples where this is the best possible form of the concentration inequality.

+Our new results in discrete time do not rely on the existence of a well-behaved metric on the state space, and require only conditions regarding the function of interest.
+Thus we obtain stronger concentration results for functions of the chain that evolve much more slowly than the total transition rate of the chain, as long as they are contractive, in a suitable sense.
+We recover essentially the same result as Ollivier in the case of positive coarse Ricci curvature, and we can also obtain results very similar to those of Paulin, but our results can also be used to prove concentration of measure in other settings.
+The application we give in the final section of our paper gives a concentration result that we do not know how to obtain by other means.

+We also give analogous concentration inequalities for continuous-time Markov chains.
+These are entirely new, although, for chains contracting in Wasserstein distance, similar results could be obtained via the methods and results of Ollivier~\cite{Ollivier}, Luczak~\cite{l08} and Paulin~\cite{Paulin}.
+Veysseire~\cite{Veysseire} gives definitions and results for coarse Ricci curvature in continuous time, but does not prove any results that are closely related to ours.